erincatto/box2d/docs/migration.md

 # Migration Guide

+> **Caution**:
+> This guide only covers the transition from 2.4 to 3.0.
+Please see the release notes for future version changes.

 ## Version 2.4 to Version 3.0

 Box2D version 3.0 is a full rewrite.
 You can read some background information [here](https://box2d.org/posts/2023/01/starting-box2d-3.0/).

 Here are the highlights that affect the API: